Skip to main content

 ETA (Umbra encrypted account)

-• Use Umbra deposit/withdraw instead of standard transfers
+• Use Umbra deposit / withdraw / convert / burn instead of standard SPL transfers.

 Depositing: ATA → ETA

-When you call deposit, your tokens move from your ATA into the shielded pool.
-The program records an encrypted version of your balance in an ETA tied to your (wallet address, mint) pair.
+When you call the depositor getATAIntoETADirectDepositorFunction, your tokens move from your ATA into the on-chain pool custody account.
+The program records the encrypted balance in the ETA PDA for your (wallet, mint) pair.

 Your ETA (encrypted balance stored here)

-The shielded pool holds the real tokens.
-The ETA holds the cryptographic proof of how much of those tokens belong to you.
+The pool custody account holds the real tokens.
+The ETA stores the cryptographic proof of how much of those tokens belong to you.

 Withdrawing: ETA → ATA

-When you withdraw, the process reverses.
-Arcium MPC verifies that your encrypted balance is sufficient and authorizes the transfer from the shielded pool back to your ATA.
+getETAIntoATAWithdrawerFunction reverses the deposit.
+Arcium MPC verifies that your encrypted balance is sufficient and authorises the transfer from the pool custody account back to your ATA.

 The Two Encryption Modes